Foreign automakers see their chance in Japan with electric vehicles

 "I wanted to buy something that would be best for the environment," said the 30-year-old, who runs a company in Tokyo selling farm produce.

-Toyota has committed 8 trillion yen ($69 billion) on electrification up to 2030 and expects to sell around 3.5 million battery EVs worldwide by then.
+Toyota has committed ¥8 trillion (US$69 billion) on electrification up to 2030 and expects to sell around 3.5 million battery EVs worldwide by then.
 That represents around a third of Toyota's current annual auto sales.

 Germany's Volkswagen AG predicts half its cars will be battery EVs by then.